harismuneer/Ultimate-Social-Scrapers/README.md

 <i>In order to purchase it, please send me an email at <b>[haris.muneer5@gmail.com](haris.muneer5@gmail.com)</b> and I will help you further.
 The purchase price is 149$ which includes a <b>TeamViewer meeting</b> through which I will install this tool on your computer and train you on its usage. </i>

 Building the new version has been a tough technical challenge and I have spent a considerable amount of time and effort on building it.
-Therefore, kindly support by purchasing it from the link shared [above.](https://tinyurl.com/UFS-NEW) For more details about the features supported, read the 'Features' section below.
+Therefore, kindly support by purchasing it.
+For more details about the features supported, read the 'Features' section below.

 **Now is the time for all those folks who benefited from the tool to show some support :)**
 </p>